Located in the near West End of Richmond, Virginia.

 After closing her brick and mortar studio in 2020, Parham founded Luuma Yoga and Ayurveda, which offers Ayurvedic consultations, workshops, community events, and women’s retreats both domestically and internationally.

-She has trained with Suzanne Burns and Ashley Williams in Trauma Informed methods and most recently, she completed her advanced teacher training in 2022 with Kayla Nielsen of GLOW Yoga.
-She’s looking forward to Rocket training with Steve Pyka.
+She has trained with Suzanne Burns and Ashley Williams in Trauma Informed methods.
+Most recently, she completed her advanced teacher training in 2022 with Kayla Nielsen of GLOW Yoga and Rocket training in 2025 with Steve Pyka.

 Parham received her 300-hour feminine form Ayurveda Specialist certification from The Shakti School.
 She finds that her clients tend to seek her out when healing hormonally and reproductive health, and has embraced the niche.
 Her Ayurvedic wellness credential is the Eastern compliment to a BS in Biology from Virginia Tech.